kcrary/istari/docs/typechecking.md

 1. Standard reduction (used by unification)

    - Utilizes user-defined reductions.
-   - Never unfolds soft or firm constants.
+   - Never unfolds soft, firm, or soft-strict constants.

 2. Hard reduction (used in some typechecking circumstances, and many tactics)

    - Utilizes user-defined reductions.
-   - Always unfolds soft or firm constants.
+   - Always unfolds soft, firm, and soft-strict constants.

 3. Basic reduction (used in some typchecking circumstances)

    - Never utilizes user-defined reductions.
-   - Always unfolds soft constants.
+   - Always unfolds soft and soft-strict constants.
    - Never unfolds firm constants.

-   In other words, basic reduction unfolds soft head constants, but otherwise does only the minimum necessary to put a term into whnf.
+   In other words, basic reduction unfolds soft/soft-strict head constants, but otherwise does only the minimum necessary to put a term into whnf.
 To do more might remove vital type annotations expressed using firm constants.

 ### Typechecker interface